What exactly is this?

 Small Pork Shares

 A small pork share equals about 4 pounds per month.
-A typical small pork share might look like a pound of pork chops, a pound of ground pork, a pound of Italian sausages, and a pound of breakfast sausage.
+A typical small pork share might look like a pound of pork chops, a pound or two of ground pork, and a pound of breakfast sausage.
 Small pork shares get bacon only every-other month.
 We often don’t give larger cuts like roasts and ribs to small pork shareholders unless you let us know that you prefer them.
 (That's just an example.)

-There are five pick-up dates for pork shares: once a month from June through October.
-These are timed to coincide with veggie and egg share pick-ups.
+Once a month, on six occasions.
+Dates are timed to coincide with veggie and egg share pick-ups.

 How many people does a Bluestem Farm CSA share feed?

-Answering how many people a share feeds is always a little tricky since every household eats in a different way.
+Answering how many people a share feeds is always so tricky!
+How every household eats is such a personal thing.
 Some people cook at home all the time, and some people go out a lot.
-Some people are really committed to eating local food, and others like having more exotic produce and convenience foods around the house.
+Some people are really committed to eating local food and tons of vegetables, and others like having more exotic produce and convenience foods around the house.
 Some people feel overwhelmed with the unfamiliar vegetables that can crop up in a CSA share, and some people love being exposed to new foods.

 In general, our large shares are a good size for small families who cook most meals at home, or for one or two people who have the time and interest for cooking mainly farm food.
-Larger families who are interested in eating food primarily from the farm might need to purchase more than one large share.
+Larger families who are interested in eating food primarily from the farm might need to purchase more than one large share (I'm pretty sure the Browers would, and our family consists of two adults and two young kids).
 Small shares tend to work well for couples, or for single people who like to cook and eat a good amount of vegetables.
-People who want to eat locally during winter but also want plenty of freedom to shop at grocery stores or farmers markets often choose our small share option.

 When and where do I pick up the food?